 “As Solomon grew old, his wives turned his heart after other gods, and his heart was not fully devoted to the Lord his God, as the heart of David his father had been.
 5 He followed Ashtoreth the goddess of the Sidonians, and Molekthe detestable god of the Ammonites.
 6 So Solomon did evil in the eyes of the Lord; he did not follow the Lord completely, as David his father had done.7 On a hill east of Jerusalem, Solomon built a high place for Chemosh the detestable god of Moab, and for Molek the detestable god of the Ammonites.
 8 He did the same for all his foreign wives, who burned incense and offered sacrifices to their gods.
 9 The Lord became angry with Solomon because his heart had turned away from the Lord, the God of Israel, who had appeared to him twice.10 Although he had forbidden Solomon to follow other gods, Solomon did not keep the Lord’s command.
 11 So the Lord said to Solomon, “Since this is your attitude and you have not kept my covenant and my decrees, which I commanded you, I will most certainly tear the kingdom away from you and give it to one of your subordinates.”
 (1 Kings, 11:4-11, New International Version)

 As God says in the Qur’an that Solomon was not an ignorer, he cannot have turned away from God or followed other Gods.
-This is an example to the words which were inserted into the scripts of the Old Testament.
+This is an example of the words which were inserted into the scripts of the Old Testament.
 Such sections do not necessarily indicate that the original Tanakh was lost.
 A sack of rice is not lost when a handful of stone is added into it.
 Everyone can discern between stone and rice.
-When correct sieve is used, it would also be possible to remove the stones.
+When a correct sieve is used, it would also be possible to remove the stones.

 The English word “Torah” and the Hebrew word “Tora= תּוֹרָה” refer to the first five books of the Old Testament, whereas the Arabic word “Taurat = توراة ” mentioned in the Qur’an, refers to the complete Old Testament, or in its Hebrew name: “Tanakh = תַּנַ”ךְ”.